Casks of wine

 States where wineries can ship directly to consumers

-For example, Arkansas and Rhode Island allow the direct shipment of wine purchased in person from an out-of-state winery (on-site sales).
-This means a resident of Arkansas or Rhode Island may visit a winery, purchase wine while there, and ask the winery to ship the wine to their residence.
-Arkansas requires wineries to register with the Alcoholic Beverage Control Division prior to making the first shipment; Rhode Island does not.
-Both states prohibit shipments of off-site sales, such as internet purchases.
+Rhode Island prohibits shipments of off-site sales, such as internet purchases, but allows the direct shipment of wine purchased in person from an out-of-state winery (on-site sales).
+This means a resident of Rhode Island may visit a winery, purchase wine while there, and ask the winery to ship the wine to their residence.

 New Jersey limits the size of wineries that are eligible for permits: Licensees cannot produce more than 250,000 gallons of wine per year or own (in whole or in part) any interest in a winery producing more than that.
 Ohio eliminated a similar capacity cap effective September 30, 2021.

-Some states, including Alaska and Kentucky, have dry communities where alcohol shipments are prohibited, regardless of product type.
+Some states, including Alaska, Kentucky, and Mississippi, have dry communities where alcohol shipments are prohibited, regardless of product type.

 Bear in mind that state beverage alcohol requirements are subject to change.
 To wit, Alaska changed its licensing requirements for DTC shippers with the Title 4 Rewrite legislation.
 As of January 1, 2024, beverage alcohol producers need a license to ship alcohol directly to consumers in Alaska.